123swk123/mongodb-armv8-a/README.md

 ## For version 7.xx

-This repo helps you to cross-compile mongodb for ISA armv8 using x86 Desktop/Server host machines.
+This repo helps you to cross-compile mongodb for ISA armv8 using x86 Desktop/Server host machine.

-we use chroot and debootstrap to prepare rootfs of arm64 ubuntu jammy (22.04), during this phase we also install mongodb target build dependency packages
+we use chroot and debootstrap to prepare rootfs of arm64 ubuntu jammy (22.04), during this phase we also install mongodb's target side build dependency packages
-`libcurl4-openssl-dev`
+`libssl-dev, libcurl4-openssl-dev`

 then we pass this rootfs to gcc as system root which should be enough to finish the cross-build smoothly.